It's time for the final link up of the 2018 Hands2Help Challenge and I'm happy to be donating four quilts this year.

 It has the feet to hasten to the poor and needy.

 It has eyes to see misery and want.

 It has the ears to hear the sighs and sorrows of men.

 That is what love looks like."

 Thank you Sarah for organizing this!
-Thank you to the organizers of each of the charities.
-And, thank you to everyone who has participated - quilters and sponsors alike.
+Thank you to all the organizers of the charities, and thank you to everyone who has participated - quilters and sponsors alike.

-Check out other donation quilts over at Confessions of a Fabric Addict.
-Be sure to go back there frequently, as people will be linking their pictures all week.
+Check out the other donation quilts at Confessions of a Fabric Addict.
+Be sure to check back frequently, as people will be linking their quilt pictures all week.